 Advising: Frequently Asked Questions

 Select from the list below to reveal the answers to our most frequently asked questions.
-If you don't see an answer to your question here, reach out to us in the Advising Center and we will help!
+If you don't see an answer to your question here, reach out to us in Enrollment Advising Services and we will help!

-In the Advising Center, you can meet one-on-one with a professional academic advisor.
-Your advisor will provide support and assistance in the following areas:
+In Enrollment Advising Services, you can meet one-on-one with a professional academic advisor.
+Enrollment Advisors will provide support and assistance in the following areas:

 - Course selection and registration